Integrated Tax Strategy for High-Net-Worth Individuals | Intentional LLC | Fort Mill, SC

 Tax planning and investment management belong in the same conversation.

-Most advisors manage portfolios in one conversation and send you to your CPA for another.
+Many advisors manage your investments in one conversation and send you to your CPA for another.
 The two rarely talk to each other.
-The result is a portfolio that performs well on paper but leaves significant tax efficiency on the table.
+The result is a portfolio that performs well on paper but leaves significant after-tax return on the table.

 "The return on your portfolio is what you keep, not what you earn.
-Tax strategy is not a separate discipline.
-It's part of every decision we make."
+Tax strategy is not a year-end conversation.
+It belongs in every decision we make."

 James Roberts, Founder, Intentional LLC